top of page

 ARCHIVING ARTS AND CULTURE

-The Lunar Codex uses digital and analog technology to preserve art, books, music, and more.
-The choice of media is highly dependent on the project mission.
+The Lunar Codex uses digital and analog technology to preserve art, books, music, film, and more.
+The archival media depends on the project mission and the requirements of payload integration.

-NanoFiche is an analog technology developed by Stamper Technology, storing orders of magnitude more content in the same space as microfiche, is impervious to temperature and humidity, and has a near-zero degradation factor.
+Developed by Stamper Technology, NanoFiche stores orders of magnitude more content in the same space as microfiche.
+It is impervious to temperature and humidity, and has a near-zero degradation factor.

 As an archival medium, it can be expected to last for hundreds of thousands of years, if not more.
 The Arch Mission Foundation and others have called it the medium of choice for a "billion-year archive".